udaparts/socketpro/stream_sql/mysql/README.md

 8. DBPerf: a directory containing three projects for performance comparision between SocketPro approach and MySQL .NET provider.

-9. mysql_streaming.js a test demonstration for node.js
+9. mysql_streaming.js: a test demonstration for node.js

+10. mysql_streaming.php: a test demonstration for PHP

-10. Key features are:
+11. Key features are:
     - Simple for development
     - Support of both windows and linux platforms
     - Rich features with many unique ones because of its unique design